menacit/virt_base_course/11-qubes_demo.md

 - Most important is to make note of the border color of the windows (red, grey, yellow and blue), these let us know which "qube" (their terminology for a VM) the application is running in

-- Each qube acts as a bit of a security boundry: The video player running in the "personal" qube can't access files or processes running in the "work" qube
+- Each qube acts as a of a security boundry: The video player running in the "personal" qube can't access files or processes running in the "work" qube

 - The same is true for the "vault" cube which is provided to store very sensitive information in,